spectrocloud/librarium/content/docs/03-cluster-profiles/3-cluster-profile-import-export.md

 * The packs getting imported as part of the profile need to be present at the destination repositories.

-* By default, the profile packs will be fetched from the default registry like Palette `Public Repo` at the destination.

-* The packs can be extracted from other repositories if the imported packs are present in them during the import process.

 * The `macros` needs to be present within the destination for importing a cluster profile.
 If not [create the macros](/clusters/cluster-management/macros#createyourmacro) at the destination.

 # Use Cases